ssl-hep/ServiceX_frontend/README.md

 1. Your current working directory
 2. Your home directory

-The file can be named any of the following:
+The file can be named any of the following (ordered by precedence):

-- `.servicex`
 - `servicex.yaml`
 - `servicex.yml`
+- `.servicex`

 The file can contain an `api_endpoint` as mentioned above.
 In addition the other following things can be put in: